+Description Qty.

 Soft foam pad such as carpet padding,

+24" x 12 " x 1/2" 1

-Do NOT over tighten mounting bolts - leave some cushion in the foam pad for absorbing noise and vibration.
+Do $\underline{\text{NOT}}$ over tighten mounting bolts - leave some cushion in the foam pad for absorbing noise and vibration.

-4. If you prefer to mount your saw to a leg set, we recommend the leg set for bench top tools which is available through Sears Retail Stores.
+4. If you prefer to mount your saw to a leg set, we recommend the leg set for bench top tools which is available through Sears Retail or Catalog Stores.
 The number of this leg set is 9-22244.
 This leg set is an optional accessory and instructions to mount the scroll saw to this leg set are included in the leg set package.